Part One: Education

 “I will not tolerate this, deserter," Leilo barked.
 “Leave us!
 Run away with your tail between your legs - just as you did those years ago!”

-The boy ignored him, unflinching.
+The deserter ignored him, unflinching.
 “Calamity Ganon is dead.
 Slain no doubt by the Champion and that magic of his.
 And he lives.
 He’s been spotted in Necluda, travelling with some Hylian girl."

-“Hyrule Castle waits to be conquered," the boy goaded.
+“Hyrule Castle waits to be conquered," he goaded,taking another step into the hut.
 “And the Yiga sit and nibble their feathers while it lays empty."

 “Just because I’m no longer part of your little club doesn’t mean I no longer care," he said in his sing-song voice.
-“There’s so much to be done now that our Link has sealed away that creature.
-Hyrule is about to undergo a big change."
+“There’s so much to be done now that the Champion has sealed away that beast in the Castle."

-The boy surged forward, his bow curving in an arc in front of him and striking Chancellor Leilo in the ribs.
-The Chancellor hurtled backwards as his attacker pinned him against the wall by the neck.
+The deserter surged forward, his balled fist curving in an arc in front of him and striking Chancellor Leilo in the ribs.
+The Chancellor hurtled backwards as his attacker pinned him against the wall.

 “You should care, Leilo,” he whispered with menace.
-“Because one of the obstacles to these dreams is you."
+“Because one of the obstacles to my ambitions is you."

 The Chancellor squealed like a chick, his breath ragged as he battled the dust in the air and the immoveable fingers at his throat.
 “Inglis!
 Inglis! ” he cried.